inkatze/wildfly/README.md

 It's recommended that the first and last name is your hostname.
 After this file is created, you have to set the keystore related variable in order to work correctly.

+To create a keystore with your own certificate you need to run the following commands:

+    $ cat /etc/ssl/certs/ca-bundle.crt intermediate.crt > allcacerts.crt
+    $ openssl verify -CAfile allcacerts.crt certificate.crt
+    $ openssl pkcs12 -export -chain -CAfile allcacerts.crt -in certificate.crt -inkey private.key -out my.p12 -name my
+    $ keytool -importkeystore -destkeystore my.jks -srckeystore my.p12 -srcstoretype pkcs12 -alias my

+The first command will add your intermediate to the openssl's CAs; the order is important and you may need to put the itermediate file before `ca-bundle.crt`.
+The second command is to verify that your certificate is signed by a known CA, usually if this step fails, the rest of the process will fail too.
+The third command is to import the all our certificate files in pkcs12 format.
+Finally we use keytool to create the keystore to be used in wildfly.

 Troubleshooting
 ---------------